 What kind of supplements do you recommend to take during the program?
 What is optimal for a good recovery?
 Thanks!

--Post training we encourage you to get on a quality protein supplement.
-Revival Strength and the Awaken Training Series is powered in part by Revive-Rx Nutritional Supplements.
+Good nutrition and lifestyle habits such as adequate hydration and sleep should always be covered first.
+Post training we encourage you to get on a quality protein supplement.
+Revival Strength and Awaken Training Series is powered in part by Revive-Rx Nutritional Supplements.
 They offer a great 2:1 Carb to Protein post workout supplement called Recover.
 This is ideal for post training and recovery as it delivers a great balance of essential amino acids from protein, and required carbohydrates to replenish glycogen and kick start re-building hormones.

 I didn’t have time to do finish a part of my workout…Should I do tomorrow to make it up?